-- Community Education and Outreach - Serve as a communication forum Between Camp Grayling and Communities
+- Community Education and Outreach

+ling and Communities

-- Implementation of a formalized written agreement, such as a charter, between Camp Grayling and the surrounding communities - The charter should include language that a primary objectives of the Community Council is to work together to resolve the noise and transportation issues. - NEMCOG should provide a document library for all JLUS and Implementation files to include supporting documentation that has been collected as part of this pro- - Develop a 5-year plan to achieve the top JLUS Implementation recommendations (to be identified by the TC/PC).
+- Implementation of a formalized written agreement, such as a charter, between Camp Grayling and the surrounding communities - ▶ The charter should include language that a primary objectives of the Community Council is to work together to resolve the noise and transportation issues. - NEMCOG should provide a document library for all JLUS and Implementation files to include supporting documentation that has been collected as part of this pro- - Develop a 5-year plan to achieve the top JLUS Implementation recommendations (to be identified by the TC/PC).

-For Camp Grayling JMTC, a formalized communication plan shared with the Community Council to help improve public outreach and access to information.
+For Camp Grayling JMTC, a formalized communication plan outreach and access to information.
 Communication plan items include: